Modular Homes Today

 • Limited Customization - Modular buildings can be customized to a certain extent.
 If you want a totally original appearance modular buildings will not be able to deliver.
 They follow a variety of designs that can be changed and customized.
 But these designs do have limits on dramatic changes to the shape or look.

-• Limited Service Area - Since the modules are constructed in a factory and then shipped to the building site, the building site needs to be within 300 miles of the factory.
-The costs and transportation difficulties greatly increase for building sites farther than 300 miles.
+• Limited Service Area - Since the modules are constructed in a factory and then shipped to the building site, the building site should be within 500 miles of the factory.
+The costs and transportation difficulties greatly increase for building sites farther than 500 miles.

 • Confusing Zoning Rules - Since modular buildings are just now becoming popular.
 Local zoning boards are becoming better informed about modular buildings.
 Thus you may find some out-dated and confusing zoning rules.